x

 • Cover the cost of all travel, meals, and accommodation expenses for mentors and fellows throughout the program.

-• Provide each nonprofit up to $5,000 for their Fellow to test, explore, and further innovate their work.
+• Provide each nonprofit $5,000 for their Fellow to test, explore, and further innovate their work.

 • MFF’s Program Team will work closely with program participants throughout their collaboration, acting as thought partners, coaches, and facilitators.